 In addition to his membership on the Board of the Barre Historical Society, he was on the boards of numerous other organizations in Barre and around northern Vermont including the Community of Vermont Elders (COVE), the American Heart Association, and the Vermont Labor History Society.
 Other memberships included the Vermont Democratic Party, the Country Club of Barre, and the Mutuo, Inc. in Barre.

 Like his father, Tom was “conditioned to Vermont” and connected with people in almost every corner of the state.
 A great storyteller, he often reminisced about the people he met from all walks of life.
 He was in the midst of recording and transcribing oral histories with Barre Historical Society Program Chair Mark Greenberg.
-Those materials will be available here on the Old Labor Hall website as soon as the project is completed.
+Those materials are now available here on the Old Labor Hall website.
 He also recorded several Vermont Public Radio commentaries.

 Tom engaged in many hobbies and passions including classical music, literature, chess, baseball, skiing, rooting for the “mighty New York Giants”, and golf.
 Golf was a passion he was able to enjoy even during the last couple of years as his health began to fail.
 Humble, yet astute, he often announced that “anyone can play golf with a good swing – try playing golf with my swing.”
 This remark was typical of the many one-liners he used to entertain anyone who would listen.